InseeFrLab/pynsee/docs/readme.rst

 .. code-block:: python

    from pynsee.macrodata import *

-   import plotly.express as px
+   import pandas as pd
-   from plotly.offline import plot
+   import matplotlib.ticker as ticker import matplotlib.pyplot as plt

    # Subscribe to api.insee.fr and get your credentials!
    # Beware : any change to the keys should be tested after having cleared the cache